Energy dependence of $J/\psi$ production in pp collisions with the PACIAE model: Introduction

-As a complementary study to those performed in Refs.\cite{mc_1, mc_2,epos_1, pythia_6, pythia_8, Urqmd_1}, we use a parton and hadron cascade model PACIAE 2.2a\cite{paciae} to investigate the $J/\psi$ production in pp collisions at $\sqrt{s}=$ 2.76, 5.02, 7, 8 and 13 TeV.
-In the model the $J/\psi$ production QCD process will be selected specially and a bias factor will be introduced for the simulation sample correspondingly.
+Apart from the study in Refs. \cite{mc_1, mc_2,epos_1, pythia_6, pythia_8, Urqmd_1}, we use a parton and hadron cascade model PACIAE 2.2a \cite{paciae} without considering the polarization to investigate the $J/\psi$ production in pp collisions at $\sqrt{s}=$ 2.76, 5.02, 7, 8 and 13 TeV.
+In the PACIAE model, the $J/\psi$ production QCD processes will be selected specially and a bias factor will be introduced for the simulation sample correspondingly.
 The calculated total cross sections, the differential cross sections as a function of the transverse momentum and the rapidity of $J/\psi$ in the forward rapidity region will be, respectively, compared to the corresponding experimental measurements.
-Meanwhile, in the mid-rapidity region, the double differential cross sections at $\sqrt{s}=$ 5.02, 7 and 13 TeV will also be compared with the experimental data.
-Moreover, the total and double differential cross sections of $J/\psi$ at $\sqrt{s}=$ 8 TeV will be predicted.
+Meanwhile, at mid-rapidity the total and double differential cross sections at $\sqrt{s}=$ 5.02, 7 and 13 TeV will also be compared with the experimental data.
+Moreover, the total and double differential cross sections of $J/\psi$ at $\sqrt{s}=$ 8 TeV will be interpolated in the mid-rapidity region.

 This paper is organized as follows.
 In sect. \ref{sec:model}, we briefly introduce the PACIAE model.
 In sect. \ref{sec:method}, we describe the method to produce the simulation sample and to compare the sample with experimental data.
 In sect. \ref{sec:results}, results and discussions are presented.
 Finally, the conclusion is given in sect. \ref{sec:conclusions}.